michael-lloyd-morris/storybook-angular-reactive-forms/README.md

-# Chapter Three: Reactive Form Components
+# Chapter Three: A Simple Reactive Form Component

 Creating a Reactive form component is not as straight-forward as creating a template and binding a component.
 The Reactive forms module talks to the various HTML input elements through the NG_VALUE_ACCESSOR interface, so let's start by creating an abstract component that implements that implements this interface.
 We'll then build an input implementation and a select implementation.